Brad Pitt: Children

 In July 2005, Pitt accompanied Jolie to Addis Ababa, Ethiopia, where she adopted her second child, a girl named Zahara.
 On December 3, 2005, Pitt was in the process of becoming the adoptive father of Jolie's daughter, and Jolie's first adopted child, a boy named Maddox.
 On January 19, 2006, a California judge granted Jolie's request to change the children's surnames from "Jolie" to "Jolie-Pitt".
 The adoptions were finalized soon after.

 Jolie gave birth to their daughter Shiloh in Swakopmund, Namibia, on May 27, 2006.
 Pitt confirmed that she would qualify for a Namibian passport.
 The couple sold the first pictures of their daughter through the distributor Getty Images; the North American rights were purchased by People for over $4.1 million, while Hello! obtained the British rights for approximately $3.5 million.
 The proceeds from the sale were donated to charities serving African children.
 Madame Tussauds in New York unveiled a wax figure of the two-month-old; it marked the first time an infant had been honoured with a statue in the museum.

 On March 15, 2007, Jolie adopted a 3-year-old boy, Pax, from an orphanage in Ho Chi Minh City, Vietnam.
 Pitt adopted the boy in the United States on February 21, 2008.
 At the Cannes Film Festival in May 2008, Jolie confirmed that she was expecting twins.
 She gave birth to son and daughter, Knox and Vivienne, on July 12, 2008, in Nice, France.
 The rights for the first images of the twins were jointly sold to People and Hello! for $14 million—the most expensive celebrity pictures ever taken.
 The couple donated the proceeds to the Jolie-Pitt Foundation.

 Since Jolie filed for divorce from Pitt on September 19, 2016, they have been embroiled in a custody battle over their children.
 Jolie had full custody until May 2021 when Pitt was granted joint custody, over four and a half years after proceedings began.
 However, in July, Los Angeles superior court judge John W. Ouderkirk was removed from the case due to concerns over his impartiality as he did not sufficiently disclose business relationships with Pitt's lawyers.
 This resulted in the custody arrangement reverting to a previous November 2018 agreement where Jolie has primary physical custody while Pitt has "custodial time" with their minor children.

-In 2025 Pitt's 18-year-old second-eldest daughter with Jolie changed her name legally from Shiloh Nouvel Jolie-Pitt to Shiloh Nouvel Jolie (Shi Joli for short).
-Zahara Marley Jolie and Vivienne Marceline Jolie are also reported to have dropped "-Pitt" from the surnames they use, but it is not known if this was changed in law.
+In 2024, Pitt's then 18-year-old second-eldest daughter with Jolie changed her name legally from Shiloh Nouvel Jolie-Pitt to Shiloh Nouvel Jolie.
+In 2026, Maddox Chivan Jolie, Zahara Marley Jolie and Vivienne Marcheline Jolie filed paperwork to legally drop Pitt from their last names.